scrat14/puppet-ovirt_guest_agent/README.md

 Spacewalk, Katello,...)
 * There are plenty of modules available for enabling repositories

-The following repositories are required:
+The following repositories are required (also see Limitations section below):

 * CentOS 6/7:
     * EPEL (https://fedoraproject.org/wiki/EPEL)